sezero/quakespasm/README.txt

   o  Enumerate options menus

+  o  Add a "prev weapon" menu item (from Sander)

   o  Small fix to Sound Block/Unblock on win32

   o  Lots of code fixes (some from uhexen2)